poconos pennsylvania university research laboratory

 Initial Static Testing

-to Conduct Static Testing
+Mixing Apparatus Used to Conduct Static Testing

-Samples were then filtered preserved with acid, digested and analyzed for Arsenic using a Graphite Furnace.
+Samples were then filtered, preserved with acid, digested, and analyzed for Arsenic using a Graphite Furnace.

 Kinetics Experiments

-Because mixing did NOT provide adequate contact the
+Because mixing did NOT provide adequate contact the with the material

 An EPA tumbling / extraction device was used to try and maximize contact between the material and the fluid